sswatson/raidocs-vscode/README.md

 **Open Jupyter in Browser**.
 Your code exection is running against a Jupyter kernel.
 You can launch a Jupyter notebook that connects to this kernel by invoking the command `"RelationalAI Docs: Open Jupyter in Browser"`.
 There are also commands to restart and to stop this kernel.

 **Insert Image**.
 Invoke the command `"RelationalAI Docs: Insert Image"` to insert an image in your markdown file.
 The image will be copied to the `public/img` folder in your project directory and the path to the image will be inserted in the markdown file.

+**Insert Reference**.
+Invoke the command `"RelationalAI Docs: Insert Reference"` to docs reference in your Markdown file.
+You will get a searchable list of every heading and document in the project.